DiscordBM/DiscordBM/README.md

 ## Contribution & Support
 Any contribution is more than welcome.
 You can find me in [Vapor's Discord server](https://discord.com/invite/vapor) to discuss your ideas.
-I'm also actively looking for any new info in the Discord API, and will add them to the library as soon as I can.